-Is Your Online Banking Data Safe?
-A Thorough Overview Of PSD2 SCA
+Online Banking Data Safety Overview Of PSD2 SCA

 online banking data safety psd2 sca compliant European Union

 We all use online banking, right?
 If you are living in the EU or EEA states (including Iceland, Lichtenstein, and Norway), if you have a bank account with an EU/EEA-based financial institution, you are probably using online or mobile banking.
-PSD2 came into play on the 13th of January 2018, which made it compulsory for financial institutions to enable third-party providers (TPPs) - who met PSD2's security requirements - access to the data that was available via these APIs.
+PSD2 came into play several years ago, which made it compulsory for financial institutions to enable third-party providers (TPPs) - who met PSD2's security requirements - access to the data that was available via these APIs.

 But all of these abbreviations can sound fancy, what actually matters is whether they really work, right?
 Is your online banking data genuinely safe, or is it just all smoke and mirrors?
 Let's find out!